Withholding, prevarication and lies

 What happens when a character doesn't offer up their knowledge about a situation, twists it somehow, or outright lies?
 Not only does their reliability come into question, but a mystery is created.
 Why did the character do this?
 What's the truth of the matter?
 When will it be revealed, or will it ever?

-PROMPT: Introduce some level of falsehood into a character's relationship with either another character or the reader.
-It could be an outright lie or simply the allowance of a misperception.
-It could tie into a major plot point or be something more peripheral, but use it to complicate our understanding of the liar’s character.
+PROMPT: Withhold crucial information from the reader, either through limiting access to your characters’ states of mind, or by introducing falsehood into their relationships with one another.
+It could be an omission, an outright lie or simply the allowance of a misperception.
+It could tie into a major plot point or be something more peripheral; it could be something you ultimately reveal or a mystery that is never fully plumbed; but use withholding to complicate our understanding of your characters and to create curiosity and suspense.